The Webster Groves Public Library was first organized in 1884 and began as a small reading room in a frame building at Gore and Lockwood Avenues.

 |Library located in Webster Groves High School, ca. 1940s|

 A library building was erected by the Board of Education as a separate unit of Webster Groves High School.
-The present building was completed in 1951.
+The present building was completed in 1951, with an extensive expansion and remodelling completed in 2012.

 The Library's computer system went online in 1988.
 The system allows patrons to search for materials and know the status of a given item.
 It also allows the staff to check materials in or out, keep track of reserves and delinquencies, and to maintain patron registration information.